Limits and colimits of synthetic $\infty$-categories: Extension types, Segal types and covariant families

-Moreover, this allows to show that if $A:X\rightarrow \typuniv$ is a family over a type or shape $X$ such that for all $x:X$ the type $A(x)$ is a Segal type then the dependant product of the family $A$ over $X$ is again a Segal type (Corollary 5.6, \cite{riehlshulman}).
-Plainly, this means that the dependant product of Segal types is again a Segal type.
+Moreover, this allows to show that if $A:X\rightarrow \universetyp$ is a family over a type or shape $X$ such that for all $x:X$ the type $A(x)$ is a Segal type then the dependent product of the family $A$ over $X$ is again a Segal type \cite[Corollary 5.6]{riehlshulman}.
+Plainly this means that the dependent product of Segal types is again a Segal type.

 Let $A,B$ be types and $\phi:A\rightarrow B$ a function.
 For any $x,y:A$ there is an induced function

 defined by precomposition.
 We use $\phi$ for this induced function instead of $\phi_{\#}$ when there is no risk of confusion.
 We have: